Chapter 3:

 A wave of unease moved through the guild formation as the air shifted.

-Mana pressure rolled outward, heavy and unmistakable.
-Forcing even the most persistent reporters to step back instinctively.
-Conversations stopped and cameras dipped.
+Mana pressure rolled outward, heavy and irresistible to notice, forcing even the most persistent reporters to step back.

 He didn’t announce himself.
-His presence alone carried overwhelming authority.
+His presence alone carried overwhelming authority for everyone to make way for him in respect.

 From the far end of the street, the ground cracked open with a violent snap, asphalt splitting as something massive forced its way through.